For the newcomer to prepping and preparedness it may become overwhelming or even intimidating to venture down the road less traveled.

 Self-sustaining (definition) : maintaining or able to maintain oneself or itself by independent effort | a self–sustaining community

-Level-4 is the ultimate in preparedness.
+Level 4 is the ultimate in preparedness.
 To transition from being supplied and secured for 1 year to actually being relatively (and truly) self-sustaining is huge, and VERY difficult.

-To prepare at this level implies a colossal disaster.
-It may also simply imply the desire to live a self-sufficient lifestyle and the satisfaction that goes along with being independent from external systems that everyone else relies upon to literally keep them alive.
+Ironically it may also simply imply the desire to live a self-sufficient lifestyle and the satisfaction that goes along with being independent from external systems that everyone else relies upon to literally keep them alive!